RishabhMalviya/cancer-classification/cancer_classification/README.md

 # Overview
 This directory is meant to function as a python package.
-When you setup this cookiecutter project, it will install this package in editable mode right after it initializes your conda environment ('editable mode' means that you can edit the code in this package, and it will reflect immediately wherever you import this package).
+When you setup this cookiecutter project, it will install this package in editable mode right after it initializes your environment ('editable mode' means that you can edit the code in this package, and it will reflect immediately wherever you import this package).

 The idea is that you can use this directory to place custom classes/functions that you want to be able to import in other parts of the project.